This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 - It Sets The Stage For Emotional Growth

-The first four are reason enough to start a journaling habit.
+The first four are reasons enough to start a journaling habit.
 Who doesn’t want to be less stressed, remember more, be happier, and be healthier?

-Benefit number five might seem like small potatoes at first glance, but it explains why we feel journaling is a foundational habit.
+Benefit number five might seem like small potatoes at first glance, but it explains why I feel journaling is a foundational habit.